Our executive team

 Paul joined the British Safety Council in May 2018 as Engagement Director, having spent 26 years in numerous business to business and consumer focused marketing and business development type roles.
 Having spent a significant part of his career within the insurance industry heading up the marketing for brands like Direct Line and Churchill, he is a Chartered Insurance Practitioner and holds an honours degree in financial services.

 He has subsequently held senior marketing and business development roles, firstly, at Circle Housing, which was one of the largest social housing and care/support providers in the UK.
 Then more recently within the travel industry, having been Development Director for The Association of Bonded Travel Organisers Trust.

 Paul brings a wealth of experience in UK and international not for profit, commercial and member based marketing best practice.
 He also has significant experience in leading large omni-channel disruptive campaigns as well as digital and brand transformations.

 Our board of trustees

-Lawrence Waterman OBE CFIOSH is the Chairman of the British Safety Council since 24 November 2017.
+Lawrence Waterman OBE CFIOSH is the former Chairman of British Safety Council.